 Paying homage to one of its earliest Black students, The University of Texas at Austin (UT) has purchased a historic commercial building designed by John Saunders Chase.
-As the first Black student to graduate from the School of Architecture and the first licensed Black architect in the state of Texas, Chase’s legacy is one of courage and community.
+As the first Black student to graduate from the School of Architecture and the first licensed Black architect in the state of Texas, Chase built a legacy of courage and community.
 UT’s Division of Diversity and Community Engagement (DDCE) is committed to recognizing and building community connection to the legacy of UT’s first Black students and the larger Austin community.
-The restoration of the 1,450-square-foot building located at 1191 Navasota St. in central east Austin (thought to be Chase’s first commercial building design) is one such effort.
+The restoration of the 1 450-square-foot building located at 1191 Navasota St. in central east Austin supports this mission.

-The DDCE is dedicated to addressing issues of equity and access in historically underserved communities, through mutually beneficial partnerships and looks forward to fostering innovative programs at the John S. Chase building.
+The DDCE is dedicated to addressing issues of equity and access in historically underserved communities by stewarding mutually beneficial partnerships.
+We look forward to fostering innovative programs at the Chase building.